CBD for Arthritis Pain: What You Should Know

 What type of product should I consider?
 CBD-based products can be taken orally, applied to the skin or inhaled.
 There are pros and cons for each.

 By mouth.
 CBD that is swallowed, whether in capsules, food or liquid, is absorbed through the digestive tract.
-Absorption is slow and dosing is tricky due to the delayed onset of effect (one to two hours), unknown effects of stomach acids, recent meals and other factors.
+Absorption is slow and dosing is tricky due to the delayed onset of effect (one to three hours), unknown effects of stomach acids, recent meals and other factors.

 CBD can also be absorbed directly into the bloodstream by holding liquid from a spray or tincture (a liquid dosed by a dropper) under the tongue (sublingual) for 60 to 120 seconds.
 The taste may not be pleasant.
 Effects may be felt within 15 to 45 minutes.
+If sprays or tinctures are swallowed, their effects tend to be similar to capsules or edibles.

 On the skin.
 Topical products, like lotions and balms, are applied to the skin over a painful joint.
 Whether these products deliver CBD below the skin is unknown.
 Topical products may also include common over-the-counter ingredients such as menthol, capsaicin or camphor, making it difficult to determine if a positive effect is due to the CBD or another ingredient.